ministryofjustice/moj-design-system/app/views/community/design-system-working-group/README.md

 They also need access to interaction and content design resources based on best practice from across government.

 ### MoJ Design System
-To support this work, the DesignOps team at the Ministry of Justice (MoJ) has created the MoJ Design System.
+To support this work, the Design Operations team at the Ministry of Justice (MoJ) has created the MoJ Design System.
 It contains guidance, examples, code and research that teams can use to help them prototype and build services.

 Anyone can propose or develop new components or patterns for the [Design System](https://github.com/ministryofjustice/mojdt-design-system-backlog).